Unleash the brain's infinite potential

 University professor

-Aymeric has been a researcher in neurophysiology for over twenty years, specialising in the study of visualisation and motor imagery to improve performance, both in athletes and in rehabilitation.
-His work explores the neuroplasticity induced by mental training and develops tools to accurately measure its effects.
+Aymeric has been a researcher in neurophysiology for over twenty years, specializing in visualization and motor imagery to enhance performance in both sports and rehabilitation.
+His work explores neuroplasticity induced by mental training and involves developing tools to measure its effects.

 Sports physician, physician for the LOU Rugby professional team